Lamune-Amo/GCC/gcc/config/amo/amo.md

 ;; mode of the new reg is always mode MODE when value is constant ;;
 ;; Why should copy_to_mode_reg be called?
-;; All sorts of move are nor supported by CR16.
+;; All sorts of move are nor supported by AMO.
 Therefore, ;; when unsupported move is encountered, the additional instructions ;; will be introduced for the purpose.
 ;;